 Since its founding by The Wesleyan Church in 1906, Southern Wesleyan University has been a Christian community of learners that recognizes God as the source of all truth and wisdom.
 The university seeks to create an atmosphere in which members of the community work together toward wholeness by seeking to integrate faith, learning, and daily life.

 Located in Central, South Carolina, the university is a half-way point between Charlotte, North Carolina, and Atlanta, Georgia.
 It is thirty minutes from the foothills of the Blue Ridge Mountains and ten minutes from Clemson University, with whom it shares some cooperative programs.
 Southern Wesleyan welcomes persons with a wide variety of backgrounds and abilities.
-Younger and older, undergraduate and graduate, residential and commuting, and traditional and non-traditional students work and interact with a faculty guided by a Christian understanding of the liberal arts.
+Younger and older; undergraduate and graduate; residential and commuting; and on-campus and online students work and interact with a faculty guided by a Christian understanding of the liberal arts.

 As a ministry of The Wesleyan Church and in service to the global Church, Southern Wesleyan prepares students for graduate study and leadership in such fields as religion, education, music, business, medicine, law, and a variety of civic and social service professions.
 Graduate programs are offered in fields in which the university has demonstrated particular strengths-education and business.
 Although the university serves the Southeast, the student population is a wholesome blending of cultural, ethnic and regional diversity drawn from the entire United States and the international community encouraging broader understanding and development of Christian values.